 It is important to note that the thickness or thinness of the blood vessel refers to the wall size and not the diameter of the vessel.

 The blood vessels become less elastic and can be calcified over time.
 This is referred to as an age-related change, something everyone goes through.
 The entire body undergoes these types of changes as one gets older.
 Most of the changes are associated with the general weakness of body physiology.
 Over time, these changes, after being affected by comorbidities can be severely detrimental to an individual’s health.

 Previous studies on aging and age-related effects on blood vessels

 As people age, the blood vessels in the body become weaker and lose their elasticity.
-This age related weakness presents in the form of increased permeability across the blood vessels.
+This age-related weakness presents in the form of increased permeability across the blood vessels.
 Furthermore, the loss of elasticity results in rigid and hardened vessels.
 All of this can result in serious consequences to one’s health, thereby, making blood vessels an important topic of research.
-However, this research topic comes riddled with limitations as the study of blood vessels requires a sample which can only be obtained in an invasive manner.
-This is not a suitable method for long term research to study blood vessels and the effect of age on them.
-Previous studies on blood vessels has been performed using pluripotent stem cells which is both an invasive and a time-consuming methodology for a large scale research.
+However, this research topic comes riddled with limitations as the study of blood vessels requires a sample that can only be obtained in an invasive manner.
+This is not a suitable method for long-term research to study blood vessels and the effect of age on them.
+Previous studies on blood vessels have been performed using pluripotent stem cells which is both an invasive and a time-consuming methodology for large-scale research.